-Here’s your options (according to you):
+Here’s the options (according to you):

-Most/all plant milks designed for drinking have less fat than whole milk, so make sure plenty of fats are coming in from other foods.
+– Most/all plant milks designed for drinking have less fat than whole milk, so make sure plenty of fats are coming in from other foods.

-- Alpro soy toddler also got the thumbs up from you lot although beware, as the sugar levels are high – though it has pretty comparable calcium and protein content to milk, and is a very popular drink for children in Asia (random fact!)
+–Soy milk seemed the most popular choice for those of you who had seen specialists on this topic; allergy specialist Dr Helen Cox specified soya as an alternative from 12 months old and then Oatly or Koko (also received a lot of votes from you) from 14 months.
+Alpro soy toddler also got the thumbs up from you lot although beware, as the sugar levels are high – though it has pretty comparable calcium and protein content to milk, and is a very popular drink for children in Asia.

-Other bits of advice:
+Other Nuggets of Advice:

--Variety is the spice of life so consider simply mixing it up!
+-Variety is the spice of life so consider simply mixing it up

--Many of you were exclusively breastfeeding and milk simply wasn’t part of your kids’ diet.
+-Many of you were exclusively breastfeeding and milk simply wasn’t part of your kids’ diet

 -Consider goats milk

 -Check out this guide for vegan kids under 5

 I’d love to hear